Lessons From Leave

 I’m grateful to all of the people who made my leave possible, especially my colleagues in the CFI and Philosophy & Religion (mostly just for leaving me alone lol).
 I recognize not everyone in academia gets to go on leave (universities are, as we know, “deeply unequal workplaces”) and I also recognize what a singularly unusual institution educational leave is in the broader context of Jobs that Most People Have.

 It was, on the whole, a productive time, though there is always more I could have done.
 I made headway on the textbook I’m writing, Studying Religion and Disability, though I got nothing done on the other book proposal I wanted to complete.
-I gave a couple of presentations, wrote a few co-authored articles (including one that is now requiring a second round of revise-and-resubmit and may never see the light of day, *grumble grumble*), and published several teaching-related blog posts (you can access the latest one here).
+I gave a couple of presentations, wrote a few co-authored articles (including one that is now requiring a second round of revise-and-resubmit and may never see the light of day, *grumble grumble*), and published several teaching-related blog posts (view the latest blog).
 I continued to write creatively (I’m not usually one to brag, but I am proud of this placement).
 And I spent A LOT of time reading, and not just posts from the AITA subreddit, but, like, real books(!), from Soraya Chemaly’s Rage Becomes Her—which I could only read in short spurts because of how, well, angry it made me—to David Abram’s Becoming Animal to Louise Erdrich’s The Round House.

 I also made some new friends, tried out yummy new restaurants (like Vision BBQ in Charlottesville nomnomnom), visited a few too many antique malls, got a couple of colds, and went to some lovely musical performances (including a Three Notch’d Road concert featuring JMU’s very own Sam Suggs).
 Fellow assistant director Andreas Broscheid and I even did the Harrisonburg 5k Glow Run [link is to a smiling photo of the two of us wearing glow sticks] to welcome in the new year!